Rpc-h/infrastructure/README.md

 ### Installation

 Run the `day-0-apply` workflow in Github to install `day-0` resources such as:
-- GKE Kubernetes cluster and node pools
+- GKE Kubernetes cluster and node pools.
-- IAM service accounts and bindings for the Kubernetes cluster
+- IAM service accounts and bindings for the Kubernetes cluster.
-- VPC networks and firewall rules for the Kubernetes cluster
+- VPC networks and firewall rules for the Kubernetes cluster.

 After successful completion of `day-0-apply`, run the `day-1-apply` workflow in Github to install `day-1` resources such as:
-- ArgoCD helm chart and the initial ArgoCD app-of-apps
+- ArgoCD helm chart and the initial ArgoCD app-of-apps.
 - IAM service accounts and bindings for `day-2` applications, e.g. `cert-manager`, `external-dns`, etc.

 ### Uninstallation